Kenny-Snub-Nose-Monk/Mac-calculator/README.md

 # Mac-calculator

   I have created two versions for this project.
-You can also check another version based on OOP in "./Mac calculator OOP".
+Please check another version is based on OOP in "./Mac calculator OOP".

   ![Mac Calculator Preview](./mac-calculator.png)